igorquintaes/DelugeRPG-Moveset-Calculator/README.md

 Besed on DelugeRPG online game, it provides the best moveset against a pokemon team

 ### How to use:
+There is a video showing the calculator [here](https://youtu.be/wnfUYn4tbBk).

 For each enemy, enter its type and if it is a negative pokémon or not, aways splitting with a commna.
 Example: